Friends: Season 5

 Ross and Emily marry, but an angry and humiliated Emily flees the reception.
 Rachel soon admits her love for Ross, but realizing how ridiculous this is, advises him to work on his marriage to Emily.
-She develops a crush on her neighbor Danny and they date briefly, until she realizes that he is too close with his sister.
+She develops a crush on her neighbor Danny (George Newbern) and they date briefly, until she realizes that he is too close with his sister Krista (Julie Lauren).
 Monica and Chandler try to keep their new relationship a secret from their friends.
 Phoebe gives birth to triplets in the show's 100th episode.
-She gives birth to a boy, Frank Jr. Jr., and two girls, Leslie and Chandler, the latter of whom was supposed to be a boy, but was later revealed to be a girl.
+She gives birth to a boy, Frank Buffay Jr. Jr., and two girls, Leslie and Chandler Buffay, the latter of whom was supposed to be a boy, but was later revealed to be a girl.

 After weeks of trying to contact her, Emily agrees to reconcile with Ross and move to New York if he breaks off all communication with Rachel.
 Ross agrees, but later attends a dinner with all his friends, Rachel included.
 Emily phones Ross, discovers Rachel is there, realizes she does not trust him and ends their marriage.
 Ross takes out his anger at work, resulting in him being indefinitely suspended from the museum, and he moves in with Chandler and Joey until eventually getting a new apartment across the street from them.

 Rachel gets a new job at Ralph Lauren.
 Phoebe has a brief relationship with a police officer, Gary (Michael Rapaport), after finding his badge and using it as her own.
 Monica and Chandler go public with their relationship, to the surprise and delight of their friends.
 They decide to get married on a trip to Las Vegas, but change their plans after witnessing Ross and Rachel drunkenly stumbling out of the wedding chapel.